Subject Matter

 COSH! processes personal data of Members and users solely for the following purposes:

-a) providing services via the Platform, including communication relating to the use of the Platform;
+a) The provision of services via the Platform, including communications relating to the use of the Platform.

-b) carrying out marketing activities, such as sending newsletters and personalised promotions;
+b) The carrying out of marketing activities, such as sending newsletters and personalised promotions.

-c) measuring the impact of COSH! through surveys and data analysis, whereby data may be shared in anonymised form with external parties such as public authorities or grant providers;
+c) Measuring the impact of COSH! through surveys and data analysis, whereby data is shared in anonymised form with external parties such as governments or subsidy providers.

 2. Rights of Members and Users